blake-a-miller/README/README.md

 ## **Layers**

->As mentioned previously, the OSI Model is made up of layers. **7** layers to be exact.
+>As mentioned previously, the OSI Model is made up of layers.

 >>In order from top to bottom, here is a list of the 7 layers that make up the OSI Model:
   > 1. Physical Layer (bottom layer)